miroshnikov/filefive/README.md

 - Remote file editing
 - Files' Git statuses (uses your machine's Git installation)
 - Connections/servers are plain files stored on your filesystem, no need to export/import
-- Easy to backup connections and settings in `~/.f5` folder, e.g. by putting them into a Git repo
+- Easy to copy and backup connections and settings in `~/.f5` folder, e.g. by putting them into a Git repo
 - Drag & drop, copy & paste files support
 - Use browser tabs to browse more than one server or transfer files simultaneously
 - Utilize the built-in browser password manager to store passwords